 Where to Stay in the French Riviera?

 If it’s 24/7 action you’re looking for and the ‘city life’ – base yourself in Nice.
 As you’ll see later on in this guide, the city has a lovely boardwalk, plenty of dining and drinking options, and of course – casinos!
 Being the fifth largest city in France – Nice has plenty of accommodations to choose from that suit all budgets and tastes.

 For a stay in a charming old town that still offers some action, nothing beats Antibes.
 With awesome views of the Mediterranean and the Alpes, Antibes has a charming walled old city and a more modern beachside section.
 Much smaller than Nice, accommodations in Antibes are limited, so booking ahead is essential.
 The town is well situated for exploring everything mentioned in this sample itinerary.

-- Get the Rough Guide to Provence & the Cote d’Azur before heading to the French Riviera.
+- Get the Lonely Planet guide to Provence & the Cote d’Azur before heading to the French Riviera.
 Along with this 5 Days in the French Riviera sample itinerary – it’ll be your best friend while planning your holiday and during your stay.

 - The French Riviera is a year-round destination, best enjoyed during the shoulder seasons (April-May-June and Sep-Oct).
 During these times, the weather is pleasant, the crowds haven’t yet arrived (or have already left), and the roads are less congested.
 Summer can feel quite claustrophobic and muggy, not to mention a bit pompous.

 - You can get around by foot in the Riviera’s main towns such as Nice, Antibes and Cannes, and even use the bus or train to get from one town to the other.
 However, having a car is a real plus, as it will open up the beautiful countryside for exploration.